-The 9 Best Gray and Charcoal Paint Colours: Benjamin Moore
+The Top 9 Gray and Charcoal Paint Colours: Benjamin Moore

 (partner post to The Best Benjamin Moore Neutral Paint Colours)

 Gray is undoubtedly one of the most popular paint colours.
 And with a wide variety of depths and undertones to choose from, it’s easy to see why gray has surpassed beige as the most popular neutral.

 When choosing a gray paint colour, you have to pay EXTRA close attention to the undertones.
 Of course, you always have to pay close attention to undertones when picking a paint colour, but they are far sneakier when tucked into grays and charcoals.

 So here they are…

 To view the colours below on the Benjamin Moore website, please click on the underlined name in the description of each colour.

 The Best Gray Paint Colours

 1. Benjamin Moore Revere Pewter HC 172

-Revere Pewter is a lovely soft gray.
-Not so light that it comes close to being an ‘off-white’, however not even remotely bordering on the ‘mid-toned’ range.
-Revere Pewter is slightly warmer than some of the other comparable grays and almost holds a slightly muddy tone compared to the more fresh and cool grays and has been known to pick up a faint green/greige undertone.
+Revere Pewter is a light warm gray.
+It’s not so light that it comes even close to being an ‘off-white’, however, it’s also not near the medium-toned range – it’s right in the middle.
+Revere Pewter is slightly warmer than some other comparable grays and has an earth-toned look when up against fresh and cool grays.
+It’s also WELL-known for picking up a faint green undertone.

 READ MORE: ‘All About Benjamin Moore Revere Pewter’